 How to repay

 Your repayments will be taken out of your salary at the same time as tax and National Insurance if you’re an employee.
 Your payslips will show how much has been deducted.
 You may need to tell your employer which repayment plan you’re on.

 You start repaying when your income is more than the minimum amount.

-There’s no penalty if you make voluntary repayments to pay some or all of your loan off early.
+There’s no penalty if you make extra repayments to pay some or all of your loan off early.

 If you’re self-employed